Bipolar disorder: Mixed affective episodes

 In bipolar disorder, a mixed state is an episode during which symptoms of both mania and depression occur simultaneously.
 Individuals experiencing a mixed state may have manic symptoms such as grandiose thoughts while simultaneously experiencing depressive symptoms such as excessive guilt or feeling suicidal.
 They are considered to have a higher risk for suicidal behavior as depressive emotions such as hopelessness are often paired with mood swings or difficulties with impulse control.
 Anxiety disorders occur more frequently as a comorbidity in mixed bipolar episodes than in non-mixed bipolar depression or mania.
 Substance (including alcohol) use also follows this trend, thereby appearing to depict bipolar symptoms as no more than a consequence of substance use.

 Comorbid conditions

 People with bipolar disorder often have other co-existing psychiatric conditions such as anxiety (present in about 71% of people with bipolar disorder), substance abuse (56%), personality disorders (36%) and attention deficit hyperactivity disorder (10–20%) which can add to the burden of illness and worsen the prognosis.
 Certain medical conditions are also more common in people with bipolar disorder as compared to the general population.
 This includes increased rates of metabolic syndrome (present in 37% of people with bipolar disorder), migraine headaches (35%), obesity (21%) and type 2 diabetes (14%).
 This contributes to a risk of death that is two times higher in those with bipolar disorder as compared to the general population.
+Hypothyroidism is also common regardless of drug choice.

 Substance use disorder is a common comorbidity in bipolar disorder; the subject has been widely reviewed.